• 450 words

 This Jekyll static site boilerplate accompanying the presentation, includes basic pages and posts layouts, automated structured data markup (JSON-LD Schema) for WebPage and BlogPosting, a sitemap.xml file, blog XML feed, optimized frontmatter fields mapping to on-page metadata, and more.

-I recommend following along with the demo and walk-through of this repository (second portion of ~40 minute presentation in video below), where I also go over how to go about deploying a static site (deploy to Netlify here).
+I recommend following along with the demo and walk-through of this repository (7 minutes into the ~35 minute presentation in video below), where I also go over how to go about deploying a static site (deploy to Netlify here).
 I also did a brief showcase of some of the presentation’s strategies in-place on static sites that I’ve worked on like auth0.com, netlify.com, and more.

 Some of the resources/tools mentioned:

-Note: at 4hr16min when deploying to GitHub Pages, CNAME should be committed bare without https:// etc.
+Note: at 30min when deploying to GitHub Pages, CNAME should be committed bare without https:// etc.

 Thanks for checking this out!
 Subscribe to my newsletter for more like this.